Application of quantum Darwinism to a structured environment: Summary and discussion

-In summary, we have provided a detailed investigation into emergent features of quantum Darwinism by applying the framework to a qubit interacting with many sub-environments of bosons.
-The basis of our work derives from the idea that the original environment maps to a bipartite structure containing a memory and non-memory part.
-From this we have examined how information is encoded into fractions of the environment in two separate cases: one where we constructed random fragments out of sub-environments [case (i)], and the other out of independent parts of the full memory [case (ii)].
+In summary, we have provided a detailed investigation into emergent features of quantum Darwinism by applying the framework to a qubit interacting with many subenvironments of bosons.
+The basis of our paper derives from the idea that the original environment maps to a bipartite structure containing a memory and non-memory part.
+From this we have examined how information is encoded into fractions of the environment in two separate cases: one where we constructed random fragments out of subenvironments [case (i)], and the other where we constructed random fragments of independent parts of the full memory [case (ii)].
 Our main effort has been to recognize whether the emergence of redundant information occurs, and, if so, where into the environment such information is proliferated.
 By considering different dynamical regimes we identify instances in cases (i) and (ii) where redundant information forms close to the classical bound, implying ``successful'' Darwinism.